 But God has other plans for us and we’ve always chosen to follow where He leads.

 Recently, Kent was offered a wonderful promotion within his company.
 This opportunity came completely out of the blue and I can honestly say it had never been on our radar.
-It is an exciting position — one he is thrilled about as a Site Director at Pine Gap — so there has never been any question that I will support him in every possible way.
+It is an exciting position — one he is thrilled about — so there has never been any question that I will support him in every possible way.
 But there is a catch; this new position will require us to move.
 And not just a move across town or beyond state lines or even from the west coast to the east coast.
 This move will require us to move overseas!
 After thought, careful consideration, and prayer, he has accepted the position and we are in the midst of preparing for move #19.

 Our next adventure will be to the middle of the Australian Outback — Alice Springs!